liorch88/swag/README.md

 This method must be called in order to use Swag helpers in you Handlebars templates.

+### Blacklisting a helper
+The register method can take an optional 2nd parameter that will be used as a "blacklist", of helpers you wish to ignore:

+    Swag.registerHelpers(window.Handlebars, ["formatDate", "ul"])

 ## Context
 If you have functions in your template's context, Swag will execute the function and use the returned value inside the helper: